OWASP/owasp-mastg/Document/Testcases/T2_Data_Storage/0x01_Android.md

 - OWASP MASVS: Requirement 2.1: Verify that secure credential storage facilities are used to store sensitive data, such as user credentials or cryptographic keys.
 - CWE: [Link to CWE issue]

-### OMTG-DATAST-002: Test for Sensitive Data Disclosure through Logs
+### OMTG-DATAST-002: Test for Sensitive Data Disclosure through Application Logs

 ### White-box Testing